RuABraun/RuABraun.github.io/about.markdown

 - created a free speech-to-text app called [typefree](https://play.google.com/store/apps/details?id=typefree.typefree) from scratch for Android while doing freelancing
 - worked on ASR at [Speechmatics](https://www.speechmatics.com/)<br><br>

-Like doing different things: Boxing, commercial dance and bouldering.
-Love discussing movies books TV-shows and music.
-Used to play violin and french horn, now play bass guitar.
+About me personally, I was born in the US but grew up in England and Germany.
+I like doing various hobbies than I can continuously get better such as dance, bouldering, improv, boxing, writing and more.
 Used to play a lot of video games (RTS and FPS, was semi-pro at SC2), still like chatting about them.
-Speak English German Russian French.
-Grew up in the US, England and Germany.
-Now live in New York.<br><br>
+Love reading a good story.
+Currently in New York.